AdobeDocs/experience-manager-cloud-service.ko-KR/help/assets/dynamic-media/video.md

     * Tap the up arrow icon and the down arrow icon to reorder the interval values.

 1. Tap **[!UICONTROL OK]** to return to the Properties tab.
-1. Near the upper-left corner of the CRXDE Lite page, tap **[!UICONTROL Save All]**, then tap the Back Home icon in the upper-left corner to return to AEM.
+1. Near the upper-left corner of the CRXDE Lite page, tap **[!UICONTROL Save All]**, then tap the Back Home icon in the upper-left corner to return to Experience Manager.

    See [Adding a video thumbnail.](#adding-a-video-thumbnail)